nextflow-io/nextflow/docs/git.md

 In the above snippet replace `<AWS ACCESS KEY>` and `<AWS SECRET KEY>` with your AWS credentials, and `my_aws_repo` with a name of your choice.

 :::{tip}
-The `user` and `password` are optional settings, if omitted the [AWS default credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) is used.
+The `user` and `password` settings are optional.
+If omitted, the [AWS default credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) is used.
 :::

 Then the pipeline can be accessed with Nextflow as shown below: